OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

  * Work from home/Flexi-place
 * Provide a goal-oriented workload
 * Reduce or eliminate physical exertion and workplace stress
-* Implement ergonomic workstation design
+* Implement an ergonomic workstation design

 #### **Attendance:**